tomotools/tomotools/README.md

 - **update**: Automatically pulls the most recent version from GitHub and runs ```pip install --upgrade``` on it.

 ## Dependencies
-tomotools depends on commands from motioncor2, imod, and aretomo for full functionality.
+tomotools depends on commands from MotionCor2, IMOD, and AreTomo for full functionality.

 ## Installation
 We suggest installing tomotools into its own conda / mamba environment.